baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 (This behaviour is driven by the `raspi-config.sh` script in the `/etc/profile.d` directory).
 Under these conditions, you would be prompted for the next step automatically.

-# Step 5: Configure the Raspberry Pi - DONE
+# Step 5: Configure the Raspberry Pi
 You should now run the `sudo raspi-config` (see [raspi-config documentation][12]) The multiple things can be configured within this configuration tool.
 We need to change the following: